au-ts/libvmm/docs/camkes_to_cp_guide.md

 - [VirtIO Demo][VMM]
     * [similar CAmkES version][camkes VMM]

-In general, CAmkES is a more high-level tool compared to seL4CP, it provides mechanisms that seL4CP does not intend to provide, such as build systems and connectors. seL4CP is simple, it's up to the user to choose the ways to configure *protection domains* and how they interact with other *protection domains*.
-This guide will demonstrate the available 1-to-1 mappings between CAmkES concepts and seL4CP concepts, as well as the potential ways to achieve similar features on seL4CP when there are not enough mechanisms provided.
+In general, CAmkES is a higher-level tool than seL4CP.
+It provides features that seL4CP does not intend to provide, such as build systems and connectors. seL4CP is simple, it's up to the user to choose how to configure *protection domains* and how they interact with other *protection domains*.
+This guide will demonstrate the available 1-to-1 mappings between CAmkES concepts and seL4CP concepts, as well as potential ways to achieve similar results on seL4CP where seL4CP does not provide a feature.

 To avoid confusion between CAmkES and seL4CP, when referring to seL4CP terminologies, we always emphasize them with *italics*.